IN THIS ARTICLE:

 If you don't see industry or same-size benchmarks available within the Compare To menu, contact your CSM to get these benchmarks enabled.

-If you click Compare To and select a Pulse you've conducted previously, a pin will appear to represent the average response on that pulse for any item that you included on both that pulse and this pulse.
+If you click Compare To and select a survey that you've conducted previously, a pin will appear to represent the average response on that pulse for any item that you included on both that pulse and this pulse.

 If you click Compare To and select your industry, a data pin will drop to represent your industry's average result for every standard Quantum Workplace item that you've included in your Pulse.